Types Of Glass Block Windows With Sizes And Designs

 Many different block shapes allow window designs beyond squares and rectangles, such as rounded corners, 90-degree corners, double ends, corner angles, and Tridron units.
 These extra shapes also allow creative interior design pieces.

-Are Glass-Blocks Waterproof?
+Are These Blocks Waterproof?

 These are made from glass or acrylic and mortar or vinyl rods.
 When manufactured and installed correctly, they are as waterproof as concrete or a brick wall.